-\end{proposition} The main interpretation is that as long as the implicit equation \eqref{eq:SSTM:scheme 0} is solved approximately up to an accuracy of size $h$ (the time-step increment) in $L^2$-norm, then the final order to convergence of the numerical scheme.
+\end{proposition} The main interpretation is that as long as the implicit Equation \eqref{eq:SSTM:scheme 0} is solved approximately up to an accuracy of size $h$ (the time-step increment) in $L^2$-norm, then the final order of convergence of the numerical scheme is preserved.

 \begin{proof} We proceed by induction since for all $i \in \llbracket 1,N\rrbracket $, by definition, we have $\hx_{0}^{i,N}=\bx_{0}^{i,N}=X^i_0$.

 \textit{Step: The initial case.} We prove that $\sup_{i \in \llbracket 1,N\rrbracket } \bE\big[ |\hx_{1}^{i,N}-\bx_{1}^{i,N} |^2 \big] \le Ch $.
 By the assumptions of Proposition \ref{prop: discussion of the approxi} we have